NEA Mandates and Structures

 Background

-The EGIR was established in 2002 by the Committee on Radiological Protection and Public Health (CRPPH) to perform assessments of draft general recommendations developed by the International Commission on Radiological Protection (ICRP) and to provide feedback to the document drafters on policy and regulatory implications, with the aim of ensuring that the final recommendations addressed the views and concerns of the CRPPH.
+The EGIR was established in 2002 by the Committee on Radiological Protection and Public Health (CRPPH) to assess draft general recommendations developed by the International Commission on Radiological Protection (ICRP) and to provide feedback to the document drafters on policy and regulatory implications, with the aim of ensuring that the final recommendations reflect the views and concerns of the CRPPH.

-In 2021, ICRP initiated a project to review and revise the System of Radiological Protection with the aim of updating the fundamental recommendations set out in ICRP Publication 103.
-The EGIR is performing the role as advisor to CRPPH on the review.
-It is expected that ICRP’s review and revision of the System of Radiological Protection will last several years (to ~2030).
-The EGIR also extends its advisory role to the CRPPH by monitoring in an anticipated manner the publication of any documents to be issued by international organisations, with potential high impact on the radiological protection system and its application.
+In 2021, ICRP initiated a process to review and revise the System of Radiological Protection, with the aim of updating the fundamental recommendations set out in ICRP Publication 103.
+The EGIR is serving as an advisor to the CRPPH on this review.
+The ICRP’s review and revision is expected to last several years (to ~2030).
+The EGIR extends its advisory role to the CRPPH by proactively monitoring the publication documents to be issued by international organisations that may have a significant impact on the radiological protection system and its application.

 Scope